NOAA-OWP/LGAR-C/README.md

 ### Build and Run LASAM
 Here are two examples to build LASAM: 1) standalone mode and 2) ngen framework.
 Building LASAM requires [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.

 **Example description:** The example provided here simulates infiltration and surface runoff for the period `2016-10-01 to 2017-08-09` using the data from a field site located in Phillipsburg, Kansas.
+There is also another example using data from Bushland, Texas.

 **Additional examples:**
 - LASAM unit test.
 It is recommended to build and run the unittest before running other examples.
 More instructions are provided [here](https://github.com/NOAA-OWP/LGAR-C/tree/master/tests).